coreos/butane/docs/upgrading-openshift.md

 {% comment %}

+## From Version 4.14.0 to 4.15.0

+There are no breaking changes between versions 4.14.0 and 4.15.0 of the `openshift` configuration specification.
+Any valid 4.14.0 configuration can be updated to a 4.15.0 configuration by changing the version string in the config.

+{% endcomment %}

 ## From Version 4.13.0 to 4.14.0

 There are no breaking changes between versions 4.13.0 and 4.14.0 of the `openshift` configuration specification.
 Any valid 4.13.0 configuration can be updated to a 4.14.0 configuration by changing the version string in the config.